oarabiledev/innerscope/docs/ELEMENTS.md

 dont have to create your own self.

 - setPosition
+- setPadding
 - setMargins
-- Animate
-- Tween
+- bindSignal
-- setOnTouch
+- addChild
-- setOnDblClick
+- animate
-- setOnClick
+- tween
-- setOnMouse (Down/Up)
+- onTouch
 - setScale
 - setSize
+- showIf
 - show
 - hide
 - gone

+For further information on these methods check the METHODS Documentation.

 Also if you want pixel units to be converted to the 0 to 1 scale use this function -- ```pxToDeviceRatio(value, side)```.